Pick the district that fits the starting point and the energy you actually have

 Downtown is the safest answer.
 College Hill works when the museum or campus side is the real draw.

-A museum plus coffee, a river walk plus early dinner, or one East Side loop is enough.
+A museum plus coffee, a river walk plus early dinner, or one East Side stop is enough.

 The best short Providence window still protects the evening train, dinner, meeting, or family plan that comes next.